 An example of a flood risk sharing mechanism is the Federal Flood Risk Management Standard (June 2015).
 With climate change, flooding risks could increase over time.
 To improve the nation's resilience to flooding and better prepare the nation for the impacts of climate change, the President's Climate Action Plan (June 2013) directed federal agencies to take the appropriate actions to reduce risk to federal investments.
-To further the Climate Action Plan, the President released Executive Order 13690, estandard.
+To further the Climate Action Plan, the President released Executive Order 13690 in January 2015 establishing a Federal Flood Risk Management Standard.
 The new Federal Standard requires all future federal investments in and affecting floodplains to meet a higher level of resilience as established by the Standard.
 According to FEMA's fact sheet on the FFRMS, the standard "...will help ensure Federal projects last as long as intended.
 The FFRMS will apply to the Hazard Mitigation Assistance Grants, the Public Assistance Program, and any other FEMA grants when they fund construction activities in or affecting a floodplain."
 Both the Hazard Mitigation and Public Assistance programs require a state and/or local cost share, ensuring full inclusion in the commitment and investment in these projects.